Citrix Systems: Expansion

-In 2001 Citrix acquired the Sequoia Software Corp. for $185 million.
-That same year it released MetaFrame XP, a new platform using MetaFrame technology.
-This was later rebranded by Citrix as Presentation Server, in 2005.
+In 2001, Citrix acquired Sequoia Software Corp. for $185 million.
+That same year, it released MetaFrame XP, a new platform using MetaFrame technology.
+MetaFrame XP was later rebranded to Presentation Server, in 2005.

 On July 9, 2002, Citrix announced a 10% job cut.
-At the time the company employed about 1,900 workers.
-After the announcement the stock hit a five-year low.
+At the time, the company employed about 1,900 workers.
+After the announcement, the stock hit a five-year low.

-Citrix acquired ExpertCity, a provider of remote desktop products, in December 2003 for $225 million in cash and stock.
-The acquisition was the largest for the company up to that date.
-Through the acquisition, Citrix gained ExpertCity's existing products GoToMyPC and GoToAssist, and ExpertCity became the Citrix Online division of the company.
+In December 2003, Citrix acquired ExpertCity, a provider of remote desktop products, for $225 million in cash and stock.
+The acquisition was the company's largest to date.
+Citrix gained ExpertCity's existing products GoToMyPC and GoToAssist, and ExpertCity became the Citrix Online division.
 In 2004, the company introduced Citrix GoToMeeting.

-Between 2005 and 2012, the company acquired over a dozen companies that allowed them to expand in new markets.
+Between 2005 and 2012, the company acquired over a dozen companies, allowing it to expand into new markets.
 Citrix acquired acceleration hardware maker NetScaler in 2005, which allowed the company to offer optimized application delivery.
 The company entered the server and desktop virtualization market with the purchase of XenSource in August 2007.

-Citrix expanded cloud and Infrastructure as a Service (IaaS) offerings in August 2010 with the acquisition of VMLogix.
+Citrix expanded its cloud and Infrastructure as a Service (IaaS) offerings in August 2010, with the acquisition of VMLogix.
 In February 2011, Citrix entered the European Software as a Service (SaaS) market with the acquisition of Netviewer.

 In 2007, the company opened a headquarters in Silicon Valley.
-In 2008, the company changed the name of its Presentation Server product line to XenApp.
+In 2008, the company rebranded its Presentation Server product line to XenApp.
 Also in 2008, Citrix announced an expanded alliance with Microsoft on desktop virtualization.
 On January 29, 2009, Citrix announced that 460 employee positions would be cut, comprising 10% of its workforce.
 In August 2010, Citrix announced a partnership with Google to bring the company's products to ChromeOS devices.
 On July 14, 2015, Citrix added full support for Windows 10 to its desktop virtualization products.